omitogunjesufemi/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 --- | ---
-`0-rectangle.js` | An empty class that defines a rectangle `1-rectangle.js` | Defines a rectangle with a constructor taking 2 arguments
+`0-rectangle.js` | An empty class that defines a rectangle `1-rectangle.js` | Defines a rectangle with a constructor taking 2 arguments `2-rectangle.js` | Define a class with constructor using setter and getters